Walid Phares

-He worked for the Republican presidential campaigns of Mitt Romney in 2012 and Donald Trump in 2016.
+He worked as an advisor for the Republican presidential campaigns of Mitt Romney in 2011–12 and Donald Trump in 2016.
 He has also served as a commentator on terrorism and the Middle East for Fox News since 2007, and for NBC from 2003 to 2006.
+Since 2022, he has been a foreign policy analyst for Newsmax.

-A Maronite Christian, Phares has gained notoriety for his association with Lebanese Christian militias in the 1980s during the Lebanese Civil War, and for his anti-Islam views.
+A Maronite Christian, Phares has gained attention for having been a chairman of the Social Democratic Party in Lebanon in the 1980s during the Lebanese Civil War, and for his expertise in counterterrorism with a focus on jihadism.

 Early life and education

-Phares is a Christian Maronite, Lebanese and American citizen.
-He was born in Lebanon on December 24, 1957, and grew up in Beirut and in his native village of Ghouma (Batroun District).
-He emigrated to the United States in 1990.
+Phares was born to a family of Maronite Christians in 1957 in Lebanon, and was raised in the capital city of Beirut and in his native village of Ghouma in the Batroun District.
+A dual Lebanese and American citizen, he immigrated to the United States in 1990, when the Lebanese Civil War was coming to a close.

-He holds undergraduate degrees in law, political science, and sociology from Saint Joseph University and the Lebanese University in Beirut.
-Following his undergraduate studies, Phares practiced law in Beirut for a period of time, then went on to obtain a master's degree in international law from the Jean Moulin University Law school in France and a PhD in international relations and strategic studies from the University of Miami.
+He holds joint undergraduate degrees from Saint Joseph University and the Lebanese University in law, political science, and sociology.
+Following his undergraduate studies, Phares practiced law in Beirut for a short period before earning a master's degree in international law from the Jean Moulin University Lyon 3 in France and a PhD in international relations and strategic studies from the University of Miami.

 Career

-Academia
+Lebanese politics in the 1980s

+Phares has drawn controversy over his association with the Social Democratic Party in the 1980s during the Lebanese Civil War.
+In 1984, Phares adhered to a small Lebanese political party of the center-left, the "Social Democratic Christian Union" – Union Sociale Démocratique Chrétienne (USDC).
+Phares has also served as secretary general of the World Maronite Union, and secretary general of the World Lebanese Cultural Union.
+According to The Washington Post, Phares "was a political adviser to Lebanese militants during their war against Muslim factions during the 1980s."
+Phares has said that he was only involved with the militants in a political capacity and that he has not been directly implicated in any acts of violence.